Journal of Business, Economics and Management Research Studies

 https://blueprintacademicpublishers.com/index.php/JOBEMRS

-<p>The <strong>Journal of Business, Economics and Management Research Studies (JOBEMRS) </strong>is an international, open access journal which publishes peer-reviewed original research, research notes, and reviews dealing with all research in business, economic, finance, accounting entrepreneurship <a href="https://blueprintacademicpublishers.com/index.php/JOBEMRS/about">read more . . .</a></p>Blueprint Academic Publishersen-USJournal of Business, Economics and Management Research Studies3005-2173The Moderating Effect of Organizational Support on the Relationship between Job Responsibility and Employee Performance at National Police Service, Kenya
+<p>The <strong>Journal of Business, Economics and Management Research Studies (JOBEMRS) </strong>is an international, open access journal which publishes peer-reviewed original research, research notes, and reviews dealing with all research in business, economic, finance, accounting entrepreneurship <a href="https://blueprintacademicpublishers.com/index.php/JOBEMRS/about">read more . . .</a></p>Blueprint Academic Publishersen-USJournal of Business, Economics and Management Research Studies3005-2173The Moderating Role of Senior Management Support on the Relationship between Brand Identity, Brand Positioning and Sustainable Organizational Performance: A Study of Umma University, Kenya

 https://blueprintacademicpublishers.com/index.php/JOBEMRS/article/view/339